mx101/NotGalaga/DEVELOPMENT.md

 - 10:00pm - Adjusted diagonal path and some timing constants so the diagonal path movement was not so quick and stuttery

 - 10:15pm - No longer allowing resizeable window

+- 11:20pm - Create enemy paths before when generating enemies to hopefully have better run time